kevzero/mars_photo_rover/README.md

 # Mars Rover Photo Downloader

-This Python program allows you to download real images taken by NASA’s Mars rovers (Curiosity, Opportunity, and Perseverance) for a specific Earth date.
+This program allows you to download real images taken by NASA’s Mars rovers (Curiosity, Opportunity, and Perseverance) for a specific Earth date.
 It uses the official NASA Mars Rover Photos API and stores the images locally in organized folders.

 ## Features